syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/ViewMode.md

 N> The view modes can be switched by clicking the Header Text in MonthView or by selecting a month in YearView

+### Hide trailing and leading dates
+The `SfCalendar` allows you to hide the days of the next month and previous month in the calendar to enhance the appearance of the calendar.
+This can be achieved by enabling the `ShowLeadingAndTrailingDays` property.
+The following code illustrates how to hide the leading and trailing dates in the calendar,

+{% tabs %}

+{% highlight c# %}

+SFCalendar calendar = new SFCalendar();
+calendar.ViewMode = SFCalendarViewMode.SFCalendarViewModeMonth;;
+calendar.ShowLeadingAndTrailingDays = true;
+View.AddSubView(calendar);

+{% endhighlight %}

+{% endtabs %}

+>**NOTE**
+* DrawMonthCell event triggered for current month dates only.
+* VisibleDates count in the MonthChanged event based on the current month dates only.

 ## YearView